 Faculty Senate

-DRAFT
+First Read Feb 7, 2022

 Whereas Ohio University no longer offers an Early Retirement Program for faculty as described in Ohio University Handbook Section III.R,

-Be it resolved that the language which comprises Ohio University Faculty Handbook Section III.R (noted below for reference) shall be removed in its entirety from the Ohio University Faculty Handbook:
+Be it resolved that the language which comprises Ohio University Faculty Handbook Section III.R shall be modified as follows:

 R Early Retirement Policy

+The Early Retirement Program was discontinued March 20, 2020.
+Faculty participating in the early retirement program prior to March 20, 2020 may continue participating in the program under the terms, conditions, and rules effective at the time of enrollment.
+The early retirement policy rules in place immediately prior to the discontinuation of the program are maintained by the Office of the Provost.

 General: A tenured faculty member eligible for retirement under the STRS and wishing to continue to teach part-time may elect to do so under the early retirement policy.
 Those faculty enrolled in the Alternative Retirement Plan (ARP) will be eligible for the University’s Early Retirement program if they meet the same eligibility requirements as those enrolled in STRS.
 Faculty enrolled in the ARP are not eligible for those benefits that STRS employees receive from STRS.
 In this event, an Early Retirement Agreement is signed by the faculty member, department chair, dean, and Provost.
 Such a faculty member will change status from Tenure Track to Tenure Track (retired).
 The Early Retirement Agreement remains in effect as long as the faculty member wishes to continue part-time teaching and has not reached 70 years of age by August 1 of the upcoming year.